metaflop/metaflop-www/readme.md

 ## License

+The sourcecode of this project is licensed under the [GPL v3](http://www.gnu.org/copyleft/gpl.html).
-All components and generated fonts of this project are licensed under the [GPL v3](http://www.gnu.org/copyleft/gpl.html).
+All generated fonts of this project are dual licensed under the [GPL v3](http://www.gnu.org/copyleft/gpl.html) and the [OFL](http://scripts.sil.org/OFL).